Saxony: Foundation of the second Saxon state

 Saxe-Wittenberg, mostly in modern Saxony-Anhalt, became subject to the margravate of Meissen, ruled by the Wettin dynasty in 1423.
 This established a new and powerful state, occupying large portions of the present Free State of Saxony, Thuringia, Saxony-Anhalt and Bavaria (Coburg and its environs).
 Although the centre of this state was far to the southeast of the former Saxony, it came to be referred to as Upper Saxony and then simply Saxony, while the former Saxon territories in the north were now known as Lower Saxony (the modern term Niedersachsen deriving from this).

 In 1485, Saxony was split in the Treaty of Leipzig.
-A collateral line of the Wettin princes received what later became Thuringia and founded several small states there (see Ernestine duchies).
+Ernest kept the Saxon electoral title (attached to the Duchy of Saxe-Wittenberg) and several domains in southern parts of Thuringia.
+The territories in Thuringia later developed into the Ernestine duchies.
 Since these princes were allowed to use the Saxon coat of arms, in many towns of Thuringia, the coat of arms can still be found in historical buildings.
+Albert received the Saxon ducal title and rule over the old Margraviate of Meissen, together with various domains in northern parts of Thuringia.
+He established Dresden as the capital of the newly established Duchy of Saxony.

+Following the Imperial reform of 1500, both the Electorate and the Duchy of Saxony became part of the Saxon Circle of the Holy Roman Empire, and after the division of that circle in 1512 formed part of the Upper Saxon Circle.

+As a result of the Capitulation of Wittenberg, the Electorate of Saxony and its core territory (the Duchy of Saxe-Wittenberg) passed from the elder Ernestine branch of the Saxon ruling House of Wettin, to the cadet Albertine branch, headed by duke Maurice, Duke of Saxony, who became the first Saxon prince-elector from the Albertine line.